 The soaring peaks of Tre Cime de Lavaredo are one of the most iconic landmarks in the Dolomites.
 The loop trail around it is arguably the best day hike in the Dolomites.
 It takes around 5 hours to complete.

-First climbed in the 1930s, these three massive rock monoliths, that seemingly rise out of nowhere in isolation of other peaks, loom large high over the valleys below.
+First climbed in the 1930s, these three massive rock monoliths, which seemingly rise out of nowhere in isolation of other peaks, loom large high over the valleys below.
 It’s difficult to look away!
 As you hike further around the peaks, their shape and form evolve with every step – the views keep getting better!
 Keep an eye out for bunkers and old barracks on the trail, as this area is dotted with reminders of the First World War.

-Hiking Distance: 13 kilometres (8 miles), 5-7 hours
+Hiking Distance: 13 kilometers (8 miles), 5-7 hours

-Elevation Gain: 610 metres (2000 feet)
+Elevation Gain: 610 meters (2,000 feet)

-Elevation Loss: 610 metres (2000 feet)
+Elevation Loss: 610 meters (2,000 feet)

 2. Fanes-Senes-Braies Natural Park, Cortina to Alta Badia

-This 3-day hike is one of our favourite, and figure as part of our Ultimate Dolomites Adventure 'Dolomiti'.
+This 3-day hike is one of our favorites, and feature as part of our 'Dolomites Adventure'.

 The first day you'll be following the turquoise Boite River higher up the Valon Scuro with the massive Piccola Croda Rossa looming large above you.
-Stop for lunch at Rifugio Senes, before completing the easy 1-hour hike down to Fodara Vedla, a rifugio surrounded by massive peaks to the south, east and north, and the vast Vallone di Rudo to the west.
+Stop for lunch at Rifugio Senes, before completing the easy 1-hour hike down to Fodara Vedla, a rifugio surrounded by massive peaks to the south, east, and north, and the vast Vallone di Rudo to the west.
 If you are keen on more hiking, you can hike above Fodara Vedla to Col de Lasta where you'll be greeted by 360-degree views of the highest peaks in the Dolomites.
 Every way you look you’ll be blown away by orange and red spires, including the imposing Croda Rossa (10,320 feet), saturated in the late afternoon light.
 It’s a sight to behold!

-Hiking Distance: 13.7 kilometres (8.5 miles), 4-6 hours
+Hiking Distance: 13.7 kilometers (8.5 miles), 4-6 hours

-Elevation Gain: 920 metres (3020 feet)
+Elevation Gain: 920 meters (3,020 feet)

-Elevation Loss: 640 metres (2100 feet)
+Elevation Loss: 640 meters (2,100 feet)

-Optional Extra Hike: 5.3 kilometres (3.2 miles), 1-3 hours
+Optional Extra Hike: 5.3 kilometers (3.2 miles), 1-3 hours

-Elevation Gain: 490 metres (1608 feet)
+Elevation Gain: 490 meters (1,608 feet)

-Elevation Loss: 130 metres (426 feet)
+Elevation Loss: 130 meters (426 feet)

 The second day after breakfast, you’ll hike down through the larch fir forest and into the Pederu valley.
-As you descend the valley, the towering peaks of the Lavinores Range reveal themselves in dramatic red and yellow – typical colouring of the Dolomite rock.
-After a mid-morning break at Refugio Pederu, you’ll head deeper into the natural park and ascend the Vallone di Rudo and into a wide-open basin, home to Refugio Lavarella, a comfortable family-run mountain hotel.
+As you descend the valley, the towering peaks of the Lavinores Range reveal themselves in dramatic red and yellow – typical coloring of the Dolomite rock.
+After a mid-morning break at Rifugio Pederu, you’ll head deeper into the natural park and ascend the Vallone di Rudo and into a wide-open basin, home to Rifugio Lavarella, a comfortable family-run mountain hotel.
 This place is in an incredible setting, surrounded by massive peaks and small alpine lakes.
-After lunch, it’s an easy stroll to Refugio Fanes, through the moonlike landscapes of the Pian Dies Sarens trail to Passo di San Antonio, where you’ll spend the night.
+After lunch, it’s an easy stroll to Rifugio Fanes, through the moonlike landscapes of the Pian Dies Sarens trail to Passo di San Antonio, where you’ll spend the night.
 If you’d like, you can venture for an extra hike this afternoon taking advantage of the many trails within the Vallone di Rudo

-Hiking Distance: 7 kilometres (4.3 miles), 3-5 hours
+Hiking Distance: 7 kilometers (4.3 miles), 3-5 hours

-Elevation Gain: 700 metres (2300 feet)
+Elevation Gain: 700 meters (2,300 feet)

-Elevation Loss: 620 metres (2040 feet)
+Elevation Loss: 620 meters (2,040 feet)

-Optional Extra Hike: 9 kilometres (5.5 miles), 3-4 hours
+Optional Extra Hike: 9 kilometers (5.5 miles), 3-4 hours

-Elevation Gain: 426 metres (1398 feet)
+Elevation Gain: 426 meters (1,398 feet)

-Elevation Loss: 426 metres (1398 feet)
+Elevation Loss: 426 meters (1,398 feet)

 On the last day, you’ll hike out of the Fannes-Sennes-Braies Natural Park, onto the Gran Fanes plateau and drop down and over the Col de Locia.
 The landscape here changes around every corner – from sweeping meadows and steep rocky ridges to deep valleys of larch forest.
 The final stages of the hike will bring you down to Alta Badia – often described as the “heart and soul” of the Dolomites.
 With tiny villages dotted along the valley, this region is a step back in time and picture-postcard beautiful.

-Hiking Distance: 11.4 kilometres (7 miles), 5-6 hours
+Hiking Distance: 11.4 kilometers (7 miles), 5-6 hours

-Elevation Gain: 780 metres (2556 feet)
+Elevation Gain: 780 meters (2,556 feet)

-Elevation Loss: 1111 metres (3645 feet)
+Elevation Loss: 1,111 meters (3,645 feet)

 3. Lago di Dobbiaco